Hayao0819/nm-vpngate/README.md

 - Supports server list by GUI
 - Server filtering using regular expressions in config files
 - Automatically connects to a server that matches the specified conditions
+- Automatically remove settings that failed to connect
+- Automatically connects with Systemd Unit

 ## Support VPN method
 - OpenVPN (Install `networkmanager-openvpn`)